Thou god see'st me

 Cornfoot, Colville & Co, and Cornfoot, Carr & Co, North Shields Pottery

-Cornfoot, Colville & Co, of the North Shields Pottery (later known as Low Lights), produced transfer‐printed and hand-painted 'Thou God' plaques 1828–1832.
+Cornfoot, Colville & Co, of the North Shields Pottery (Low Lights), produced transfer‐printed and hand-painted 'Thou God' plaques 1828–1832.
 Press anouncements show that the firm continued as Cornfoot, Carr & Co from 1832–1838.
 The plaques on the top row have the 'C. C&Co' impressed mark, which could have been used by either partnership.
 See other similar plaques on the C, C & Co page.

 Attributed to Scott of Southwick, and Ball's Deptford Pottery (Sunderland plate 1)